Page Loading

 Important information

-If you are collaborating with a university or College for the first time you may wish to consider applying for the Standard Innovation Voucher as a first step.
+If you are collaborating with a university or college for the first time you may wish to consider applying for the Standard Innovation Voucher as a first step.

 Sole traders and businesses not registered in Scotland will need to submit a pre-submission form to establish eligibility.